ReneOlsthoorn/Ground/README.md

 			...
 ```

-Diving into this software will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable
+Diving into this language will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable
 format, the x64 calling convention and Compiler Design.

 The C programming language is 50 years old at this moment.
 It is a nice language to do low-level programming, but
 nowadays C compilers do not allow the mixing of C and assembly in the same function.
 The reason is obvious: manual
 inserted assembly makes optimization of the generated code hard.
 It used to be possible in Visual Studio to start an assembly block at a random place, but nowadays the entire function
 must be assembly or C. This creates a distance.
 Ground tries to close this gap.
-It respects x86-64 assembly and gives
+It respects x86-64 assembly and allows
-it the proper place: everywhere.
-Ground code is more compact, so typical usage of x86-64 is done in innerloops.
+it everywhere.
+The Ground code is more compact, so typical usage of x86-64 is in innerloops.
 See Examples\mode7_optimized.g for an example of innerloop optimization.

 Ground has language constructs like Classes, Groups, Expressions, Statements, Functions, Strings, Floats, etc...
 See file Examples\console.g to see some usage.
-Ground has a reference count system, so garbage collection is automatic.
+It has a reference count system, so garbage collection is automatic.
 This makes string concatenation easier.
-At this moment, you should only use the Ground language if you understand the compiler, because you might need to fix
+The generated code is reentrant, so multiple threads can run the same code if you use local variables.
+Recursion is also
-a shortcoming here and there.
+possible as can be seen in the sudoku.g example.

 ### Installing Fasm 1.73:
 Ground uses FASM to assemble the generated code.
 Download Fasm at https://flatassembler.net/fasmw17332.zip.